kzaidd/WIN-backend-interview/README.md

 ## How it works!
 - Getting all the orders would require calling a GET method which would give out all the orders without any filteration.
 - Creating an Order requires POST method with JSON body to be sent via request.
-- Updating an Order requires PUT method with '_id_' of that specific order with fields requiring to be updated.
+- Updating an Order requires PUT method with 'mongo _id_' of that specific order with fields requiring to be updated.
 Note - This does not cannot multiple updates at once.
-- Deleting also requires '_id_" to delete a specific order.
+- Deleting also requires 'mongo _id_' to delete a specific order.
 -

 ### Web Service